MA in Education, Learning and Development

 For purposes of fee calculation, residence is counted from time of application.

-Students wishing to pay for their fees monthly may avail of our direct debit scheme.
-Please view our Fees information page to review the payment plan schedule and how to apply.
+Students wishing to pay their fees monthly may avail of our direct debit scheme.
+Please view our Fees information page for more information and assistance.
 As this programme runs over 2 academic years, students have the option to split their fees out over 2 years.
 Please ask a member of our admissions team for further details.

 Is your company paying for your course?